ermshaua/window-size-selection/benchmark/README.md

 # Benchmark
 This folder contains the benchmark source codes for anomaly detection, segmentation and motif discovery.
+You can create the window sizes for the respective datasets executing the `*_wss.py` files and create the benchmark performances using the `*_benchmark.py` scripts.